ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

   |> String.Set.iter print_endline
 ```

 This allows the user to seemingly extend the module `String` with a submodule `Set`.
-Check the behaviour using `dune exec funkt < dune`.
+Check the behaviour using `opam exec -- dune exec funkt < dune`.

-## Functors are Parametrised Modules
+## Functors allows Parametrising Modules

 ### Functors from the Standard Library

-Some ”modules” provide operations over an abstract type and need to be supplied with a parameter module used in their implementation.
-These “modules” are parametrised, in other words, functors.
+A functor is almost a module, except it needs to be applied to a module.
+This turns it into a module.
+In that sense, a functor allows module parametrisation.

 That's the case for the sets, maps, and hash tables provided by the standard library.
 It works like a contract between the functor and the developer:
 * If you provide a module that implements what is expected, as described the parameter interface
 * The functor returns a module that implements what is promised, as described by the result interface